Related Subjects:

 About

-- A malignant tumour of plasma cells, which originate from the B cell lineage.
+- A malignant tumour of plasma cells, originating from the B-cell lineage.

 - Median survival is approximately 2–3 years.